fregante/content-scripts-register-polyfill/readme.md

 ### Permissions

-To use this polyfill, normally you don't need any permissions other than the permission to inject code on the specified hosts.
-Include it and use it.
+Generally you don't need any permissions other than the host permission you want to register a script on.

-However if you want to use `allFrames: true`, it's best to add the [`webNavigation` permission](https://developer.chrome.com/docs/extensions/reference/webNavigation/).
-Without it, `allFrames: true` will only work in limited situations:
+However to use `allFrames: true` you should the [`webNavigation` permission](https://developer.chrome.com/docs/extensions/reference/webNavigation/).
+Without it, `allFrames: true` will work "with bugs."
+It won't work:

-- the iframe is on the same domain as the top frame
+- when the iframe is not on the same domain as the top frame
-- the iframe is already on the page when `runAt` is configured to run (`runAt: 'start'` is unlikely to work)
+- when the iframe reloads or navigates to another page
-- the iframe doesn't navigate to another or reload
+- when the iframe is not ready when `runAt` is configured to run (`runAt: 'start'` is unlikely to work)

 ## Related